 The Kyle’s Quicksands

 Sticking with the A838 — which had actually been the B870 when first classified in the 1920s — I continued downstream.
 The Dionard’s estuary broadened still further, becoming the Kyle of Durness.
 It was showing quite a lot of sand, which looked inviting, but which can turn to deadly quicksand as the tides flow in and out.

 Before long, the A-road crossed another stream, the Allt Ach’ a’ Chorrain, where 1930s road-improvers had again judged Lord Stafford’s efforts and found them insufficient.
 This was apparently known as the ‘Little Bridge’ to contrast with the Drochaid Mhòr.

 An engraved stone on the newer bridge confirmed that it had been built in 1939 (by W JR Watson, Contractors, of Edinburgh).
 Numerous repeated road resurfacings had half-obscured the name ‘Edinburgh’.

-It was doing a roaring, if opportunistic, trade and I had to queue to purchase a bacon roll.
+The burger van was doing a roaring, if opportunistic, trade and I had to queue to purchase that Ultimate Food of Walking, the bacon roll.
 When I finally got it, I found that they had been pretty generous with the bacon and I was a happy mammal as I munched my way through it, gazing out over the kyle in the direction of the Keoldale slipway.

 The rest and some hot food did me a power of good and I fairly skipped the final two miles to Durness.
 The road cut inland and, all of a sudden, I was seeing buildings up ahead.